 Any individual with a bachelor’s degree (or graduating with a bachelor’s degree by June of the application year) who can legally work in Arkansas is eligible to apply to become an ATC Fellow.
 Applicants must have a minimum GPA of 2.75 and a GPA of 3.0 or higher is highly recommended; however, an exception is possible if the applicant has a GPA of at least 2.9 on their last 60 hours of coursework.

 Applications are accepted between September and March every year and applicants may apply at any time.
 Applications will be reviewed after each of three yearly deadlines: Expedited – Nov 1, Early – Jan 1, and Regular – March 1.
 Review more information about the application deadlines on our Apply page.

 To apply, interested applicants should submit an online application here.
 Applications consist of personal information, educational history, test scores, and open-response questions.
 Applicants must also submit a cover letter, resume, and unofficial transcripts.

 Applicants are usually notified of Fellowship offers (or regrets) within a month of the application deadline and have a week to either accept or decline the offer.
 Check out our Apply page for more specific information about the timeline of each application deadline.

-Accepted applicants from all deadlines (expedited, early, and regular) will begin Summer Institute together at the end of May of that application year and will begin teaching in their placement school that fall after the successful completion of Summer Institute.
+Accepted applicants from all deadlines (expedited, early, and regular) will begin orientation immediately after acceptance, begin Summer Institute together in June of that application year, and begin teaching in their placement school that fall after the successful completion of Summer Institute.
 For more information, please visit our Summer Institute webpage.